 Sexual and gender-based violence is one of the most common crimes in Liberia, and women and children are most affected.
-Sweden therefor prioritizes efforts against gender-based violence, in cooperation with the government of Liberia and seven UN agencies.
-Since 2010, Sweden has contributed 50 million dollars to support these efforts.
-The programme provides support to survivors, for instance by offering customized medical care, therapy and women’s shelters.
+Sweden therefore prioritises efforts against gender-based violence, in cooperation with the government of Liberia and seven UN agencies.
+Since 2010, Sweden has contributed SEK 50 million to support these efforts.
+The programme provides support to survivors, for instance by offering customised medical care, therapy and women’s shelters.
 A large part of the programme deals with prevention work to reduce the prevalence of gender-based violence, which is e.g. carried out through support to the Liberian police and courts, and through public information campaigns.

 Coordinating donor contributions

-Our development assistance to Liberia is to the greatest extent possible implemented through the government of Liberia, through joint donor funds for development cooperation, as well as through international organisations.
-The government has developed a long-term strategy called Vision 2030, with the goal of Liberia being a middle-income country in 2030, and a new poverty strategy Agenda for Transformation (AfT), which is a large reform package that runs over a five-year period.
+Our development assistance to Liberia is to the greatest extent possible implemented through the UN, through joint donor funds for development cooperation, as well as through international organisations in order to support the Government and Liberian partners.
+The Government has developed a long-term strategy called Vision 2030, with the goal of Liberia being a middle-income country in 2030, and a new poverty strategy Agenda for Transformation (AfT), which is a large reform package that runs over a five-year period.